 Hey, Alfredo

-I am applying for a new job and I was wondering if you could write me a letter of recommendation.
-At the moment I am not working in any job right now but I am learning a lot about new construction methods through my schooling.
+I am applying for a new job, and I was wondering if you could write me a letter of recommendation.
+At the moment, I am not working in any job right now, but I am learning a lot about new construction methods through my schooling.
 I want to get this job to be able to apply the things that I am learning at school and make those connections in the field that I need and want for my career.
 When I worked with you, I remember that I excelled in following your directions.
 I was also a fast learner when it came to new methods.
 The company I'm applying to is looking for people that are willing to learn and to do things out of their comfort zone.
 They are also looking for people who have experience in finishing construction.
-You can send it to “American Construction” 3435 iris ln Rigby Idaho.
+You can send it to “American Construction” 3435 iris ln Rigby, Idaho.
 Address it to Tony Watson.
 My resume is on the next page.